escortcvh/gohugo-theme-ananke/content/products/laundry-pre.md

 PROBAC® Biologicals combines non-harmful natural elements with beneficial bacteria that actively biodegrade dirt in the process of cleaning.

-PROBAC® Biologicals, with its unique REFRESH ODORTECHTM technology, deep cleans and blocks odors safely at a microscopic level for a lasting effect on linen and clothing, as well as the environment.
+PROBAC® Biologicals, with its unique REFRESH ODORTECHTM technology, deep cleans and blocks odours safely at a microscopic level for a lasting effect on linen and clothing, as well as the environment.

 The PROBAC Biologicals range of household and institutional cleaners is available in concentrates for diluting, and in convenient re-usable trigger packs, which saves you money